 Many websites use cookie-based user authentication and rely solely on session cookies for authentication between individual HTTP requests, and because client-side scripts generally have access to these cookies, simple XSS exploits can steal these cookies.
 In such a scenario, the attacker may send a malicious link or store a malicious script on a page (stored XSS) of the vulnerable site.
 When the malicious page is displayed, the malicious script executes, collects the user’s cookies, and sends a request to the attacker’s Web site with the cookies gathered.
 Using this technique, the attacker can hijack user sessions and gain sensitive information.

 How to detect if a website is vulnerable?

 How it is different from CSRF (Cross-Site Request Forgery)

 An example of a CSRF attack:

-One user, Bob is browsing a forum, where another user, Max has posted a message.
-This message is a malicious link crafted by Max, containing a HTML imge element and refers an action on Bob’s bank website.
+One user, Bob is browsing a forum, whereas another user, Max has posted a message.
+This message is a malicious link crafted by Max, containing an HTML image element and refers to an action on Bob’s bank website.

 <img src=”http://Bobbank.com/withdraw?acc_name=bob&amount=1000&to=max” />

 Note here that there is no real image file but if Bob’s authentication cookie (for bank website) hasn’t expired, then as Bob’s browser tries to load the image, it will automatically submit the withdrawal form (along with Bob’s cookie), thus an unintended transaction from Bob’s account will take place.

 The following techniques can be used to safeguard against this vulnerability